Red Hen Publications

 Miss Granger’s appearance; which, at the time Rowling closed the canon, was not generally subjected to a lot of controversy, we can get out of the way quickly enough: we are all reasonably familiar with what canon had to say of it.
 We know that she has brown eyes and brown hair which is “bushy” — which could just mean thick and unruly, but Rita Skeeter’s little barb about knowing things about Bagman that would “curl your hair — not that it needs it” suggests that her hair is, in fact, either frizzy-wavy or curly.
 Since the Yule ball in GoF we also know that she “cleans up well” if she is prepared to put a considerable amount of effort into it.
 She has not yet developed such a level of social commitment that putting in that degree of effort has become a day-to-day priority.
 She may not ever reach that level.
 Not all girls do.

 There is, moreover, nothing in printed canon, as it stands which would absolutely contradict this interpretation.
 However, I suspect that had a mixed-race Hermione been Rowling’s original idea of the character, she would have made a point of telling us so.
-Since she has never been behindhand in pointing out any other Hogwarts student who was not presumed to be white.
+She has never been even slightly behindhand in pointing out any other Hogwarts student who was not presumed to be white.
+She also, one should note, approved the casting of Emma Watson as Hermione Granger in the original film series.

 Which brings us to: we also know that Miss Granger used to have “big teeth”.
 Whether this was actually prominent teeth that stick out, or that “rodent tooth” condition where the two front incisors are oversized in comparison with the rest of the teeth is unclear.
 Her parents’ insistence that she put her faith in braces would suggest the former, but the fact that a mere shrinking of the teeth fixed the problem would support the later.
 In any case, this is a feature which no longer applies.
 Her teeth are probably now quite straight, well-proportioned and would constitute a suitable advertisement for her parents’ dental practice.